-This shoreline location is well-situated to observe sweeping shorelines on both sides of Lake Champlain.
+This location is well-situated to observe sweeping shorelines on both sides of Lake Champlain.
 In spring and fall, the lake becomes a migratory highway which funnels traffic between the Adirondack Mountains to the west, and the Green Mountains to the east.

 How to get there